Philadelphia, PA

 remaining on their property.
 The cars are the same types being used in heritage

 service in San Francisco and Kenosha.
-The cars are being rebuilt and equipped
+The cars were rebuilt and equipped

 with air conditioning.